-Why Does My Instant Pot Say Burn, or 10 ways to avoid Instant Pot Burn Message.
+Why Does My Instant Pot Say Burn and 10 ways how to prevent and fix Instant Pot Burn Message.
 I’m also sharing how to finish cooking food with Burn message without removing it from the pot.

 What Does Instant Pot Burn Message Mean?